jbshep/conversational-python-legacy/chapters/ch3_loops.md

 and punctuation.

 8. Write a program that translates English sentences to Pig Latin.
-    To form the Pig Latin equivalent of a word, remove the first consonant sound of the word and append it to the end, followed by  “-ay”.
-Thus, “cat” becomes “at-cay” and “ship” becomes “ip-shay.”
+    To form the Pig Latin equivalent of a word, remove the first consonant sound of the word and append it to the end, followed by  "-ay".
+Thus, "cat" becomes "at-cay" and "ship" becomes "ip-shay."
 The latter example demonstrates that consonant sounds can be blended consonants.

-    If an English word begins with a vowel, the word is simplify restated with “-way” appended to it.
-In other words, “apple” becomes “apple-way.”
+    If an English word begins with a vowel, the word is simplify restated with "-way" appended to it.
+In other words, "apple" becomes "apple-way."
 Your solution should handle capitalization and punctuation.

     Example of a working program: